VulcanJS/vulcan-docs/source/storybook.md

 ### Add stories

+#### Folder location
-Storybook automatically finds stories based on filenames.
-The Vulcan Starter provides examples of stories in the `stories` folder.
+**All stories must be located in the `stories` folder at the root of your application**.
+As a default Storybook automatically finds stories based on filenames.
+However, you don't want stories to be included in your Meteor build, so you have to put them in a clearly separated `stories` folder, and list this folder in your `.meteorignore` file.
+The Vulcan Starter provides examples of stories.

+#### Components initalization

+When importing a Vulcan package in a story, you may then need to manually trigger startup actions that Vulcan usually handles for you during Meteor startup.
+For example, the `populateComponentsApp` function must be called after a new package is imported, so that the `<Components.XX />` is correctly defined in your stories based on registered components.
+You may find concrete examples in the Vulcan Starter and Vulcan core stories.

 ### Load your packages